decaporg/decap-cms/website/content/docs/middleman.md

 <%= yield %>
 ```

-Now we have a functioning blog, let's get started with Netlify CMS!
+Now that we have a functioning blog, let's get started with Netlify CMS!

 ## Add Netlify CMS to your site

-We create two files in a new folder called `admin`, and an `upload` folder in the images directory that will be our `media_folder`.
+Create two files in a new folder called `admin`, `index.html` and `config.yml`.
+Also add an `upload` folder in the images directory that will function as our `media_folder`.
 ```
 ├── source
 │   ├── admin